graphprotocol/ens-subgraph/README.md

 These files are all written and complete in this repository.
 If you want to read about how to modify these files yourself, please check out https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md.

-**This subgraph must be compiled from the** `feature/block-stream` branch right now (September 26th 2018).
-In a few days this branch will be merged into master.

 The first 3327420 blocks will be skipped, as the ENS contracts did not exist on mainnet before this.
 Then it will take a while.
 The ENS contracts were highly active upon launch, and less active as of late.
 The whole thing took about 7 hours on a 2017 Macbook Pro.

-The [Graph Node](https://github.com/graphprotocol/graph-node) contains full instructions for running a graph node.
-The steps below describe how to start up the ENS-Subgraph graph node.
+We have provided quick steps on how to start up the ENS-Subgraph graph node below.
+If these steps aren't descriptive enough, the [Getting started](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md) document has in depth details that should help.

 ## Steps to get the ENS-Subgraph Running
   1. Install IPFS and run `ipfs init` followed by `ipfs daemon`
   2. Install PostgreSQL and run `initdb -D .postgres` followed by `createdb ens-subgraph`
   3. If using Ubuntu, you may need to install additional packages: `sudo apt-get install -y clang libpq-dev libssl-dev pkg-config`
   4. Clone this repository, bulid it with `yarn install`, `yarn codegen` and `yarn build-ipfs`.
 Get the Subgraph ID output that starts with `Qm`, you will need this for step 6
-  5. Clone https://github.com/graphprotocol/graph-node , go to the `feature/block-stream` branch, and cargo build
+  5. Clone https://github.com/graphprotocol/graph-node from master and `cargo build`
   6. Now that all the dependencies are running, you can run the following command to connect to Infura:

 ```
   cargo run -p graph-node --release -- \
-  --postgres-url postgresql://USERNAME@localhost:5432/ens-subgraph \
+  --postgres-url postgresql://USERNAME:[PASSWORD]@localhost:5432/ens-subgraph \
   --ethereum-ws mainnet:wss://mainnet.infura.io/_ws \
   --ipfs 127.0.0.1:5001 \
-  --subgraph <SUBGRAPHID FROM STEP 4>
+  --subgraph <SUBGRAPH_NAME>:<SUBGRAPHID FROM STEP 4>
 ```

   7. Or you can run the following command to connect to a local geth node with rpc option on: